junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Cas?"
 Dean spins around, turning sharp towards the sound.

 "Dangerous, reckless, and stupid.
 You could die here, buried alive, and I'd never find you or your corpse again, you ever thought about that?"
 Cas's voice scolding.
+Sad.

 "What?"
 Dean stills.
 Thinking, then tries, "You're not real, aren't you?
-I'm hallucinating you?"
+I'm hallucinating."

 "Hypothermia could lead to highly realistic hallucination.
 It's scientifically tested and confirmed already."
 "Cas" walks out of the storm, standing in front of him.
 In his clean trench coat and straight suit, blue tie tilted and reversed in the front.
 Hairs unbelievably disheveled but not moving in the storm wind.
 Eyes as blue as the deepest sea and highest autumn sky.
 The view of the Angel-of-the-Lord as he remembered from the first time they met, the look he forever dreamed about among all the other looks that he had.

 "Cas."
 Dean murmurs, reaching out to him, fingers catching nothing but snowflakes.
-Though the snow doesn't feel cold anymore.
+The snow doesn't feel cold anymore.

 He pulls a sad smile, looking at "Cas" in the eyes.
 "I've been looking for you, Cas.
 Promised I'd find you and bring you home.
 But looks like I can't even keep that promise, I'm sorry."